gmarino2048/EECS-338-Final-Project/README.md

 This method will allow thread reuse while also ensuring that there is a maximal cover of threads for each part of the list.
 At the end of each sorting cycle, the parent will wait for the child thread to terminate and will merge the two parts of the sorted list back together.

+### bubblesort.c

+### quicksort.c

+### main.c

+Main is utilized to test our sorting algoirthms.
+The methodology for this is to time the functions at each parameter.
+The parameters we will be testing are as follows:

+Number of threads: 1, 2, 4, 8, 16, 32, 64

+Length of Array: 10, 20, 50, 100, 200, 500, 1000, 2000, 5000, 10000, 20000, 50000, 100000, 200000,
+500000, 1000000, 2000000, 5000000, 10000000, 20000000, 50000000, 100000000, 200000000, and 500000000

+Different Sorting Algorithms: Bubble, Quick, Merge

+Looking at the different parameters, it can be calculated that there will be 504 different data points to look at, with each algorithm having 168 points of data.

+The arrays will be generated using the function randomArray(), where randomArray() takes in a parameter for the size of the array, a lower bound and an upper bound.

 ##### Summary of Functions

 `void mergesort(int arr[], int size, int num_threads)`